amandamiotto/2025March-nci-hpc-intro/_episodes/16-transferring-files.md

 - Confirm the data has been copied across.

 To compile code inside a copyq job, it may be necessary to load modules such as intel-compiler, and request more jobfs to allow enough disk space to host data written to $TMPDIR.

+## Transferring and using SSH keys on Gadi

+Instead of using a password, you can use a special file called a SSH key.
+This is covered in [this workshop](https://www.hpc-carpentry.org/hpc-shell/01-connecting/index.html)  and by [NCI documentation here](https://opus.nci.org.au/spaces/Help/pages/248840234/Using+SSH+Keys+on+Gadi...?src=contextnavpagetreemode)

 {% include links.md %}